shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/migration.md

 Silent mode flag is removed.

-Instead, you can adjust the silent mode more finely by send the `SilentConfig`.
+Instead, you can adjust the silent mode more finely by sending the `SilentConfig`.

 The default `SilentConfig` is roughly equivalent to the old `silent_mode = true`, and `SilentConfig::none()` is equivalent to `silent_mode = false`.